fhanjacson/amca-exam/README.md

 exam branch is used for the actual exam

 features:
-recyclerview (linear layout manager and grid layout manager) glide google maps fragment fused location
+recyclerview (linear layout manager and grid layout manager), glide, google maps, fragment, fused location

 Getting Started
 ---------------

 1. Download and open the app in Android Studio.
+2. You will need Google Map API key (https://developers.google.com/maps/documentation/android-sdk/get-api-key)

 License
 -------